Rome Santa Maria In Trastevere Ancient Church Exterior With Mosaics Frescoes And Statues

 Many sources call San Giovanni in Laterano the oldest church in Rome, but multiple remodels have obscured the original structure.

 Constantine encouraged church construction across the empire.
 In Rome, he founded the famous Papal Basilicas: St. Peter’s, St. John Lateran, St. Paul Outside the Walls, and St. Mary Maggiore.
 However, the basilicas fell victim to centuries of looting, fires, and remodels.
-With the exception of Santa Maria Maggiore, only the smaller and less prominent churches retain any of their original structure.
+With the exception of Santa Maria Maggiore, only the smaller and less prominent churches retain much of their original structure.
 Most of them lie in areas which were depopulated during the Middle Ages.

 Santa Pudenziana